miguelraz/NumericalRelativity.jl/README.md

 Repository for all my things NR-related.

-Thanks to @cornmullion, we have a working logo!
+Thanks to @Cormullion, we have a working logo!

 ![logo gif](https://github.com/miguelraz/NumericalRelativity.jl/blob/master/logo.gif)